-The Lafayette Blue Springs aquatic cave system features five named karst windows located within the park, including Snake Sink, Egg Sink, Green Sink, Manor Sink, and Metzger Sink (National Speleological Society 1977).
-At least 18 similar openings exist immediately outside the southern portion of the park.
-The caves of Lafayette Blue Springs are well known for their complexity, ranking among the 60 longest aquatic cave systems in the world (Gulden and Coke 2016).
+The Lafayette Blue Springs aquatic cave system has five named karst windows located within the park, including Snake Sink, Egg Sink, Green Sink, Manor Sink and Metzger Sink (National Speleological Society 1977).
+There are at least 18 other similar openings immediately outside the southern portion of the park.
+Lafayette Blue Springs' labyrinth of underground conduits is well known for its complexity, and it ranks among the 60 longest aquatic cave systems in the world (Gulden and Coke 2016).
 Certified cave divers have been exploring, mapping and researching the Lafayette Blue Springs cave system since the 1970s.
 By 2017, divers had mapped nearly 3.78 miles of passageways within the system.
-Many of those divers are now associated with the North Florida Springs Alliance (NFSA), which continues to map and help maintain the park's aquatic cave system and to promote it as a recreational, training, and research destination.
+Many of those divers are now associated with the North Florida Springs Alliance (NFSA), which continues to map and help maintain the park's aquatic cave system and to promote it as a recreational, training and research destination.